 Typically, the dust found in the indoor air contain pollen, lint from carpets & upholstery, mould & fungal spores, paint, dead skin cells, diesel and petrol fumes, dust mites, etc. The two ways that a building’s occupants and also cleaners are exposed to indoor air pollution are via chemicals used in cleaning products and particulates on building surfaces while dusting and vacuuming.

-A professional and environmental conscious cleaner would ensure that the buildings they handle and their cleaners are protected by using these best practices at all times.
+A professional and environmentally conscious cleaner would ensure that the buildings they handle and their cleaning teams are protected by using these best practices at all times.
+If you’re looking for reliable, eco-friendly, and professional cleaning solutions, QualGroup is here to help.
+From office cleaning to specialised services like floor care and tile and grout cleaning, we deliver tailored solutions that put health, safety, and sustainability first.